AlirezaRoshanzamir/continuous-delivery-course/12-deploying-and-releasing-applications/presentation.md

 ## Continuous Delivery: Deploying and Releasing Applications
-#### Introduction, Release Strategy, Deploying and Promoting Your Application, <span style="color: blue">Semantic Versioning</span>, Rolling Back Deployments and Zero-Downtime Releases, Emergency Fixes, Continuous Deployment, <span style="color: blue">Semantic Release</span>, Tips and Tricks
+#### Introduction, Release Strategy, Deploying and Promoting Your Application, <span style="color: brown">Semantic Versioning</span>, Rolling Back Deployments and Zero-Downtime Releases, Emergency Fixes, Continuous Deployment, <span style="color: brown">Semantic Release</span>, Tips and Tricks

 <img src="assets/deployed-vs-released.jpg" alt="Deployment applies in the domain of the team and means the functionality is introduced in Production while Release is business term that defines functionality being available to an end-user."/>